Launching new

 But what's most important in this type of shooting is arranging the flat lay photography setup.

 There are a few ways to approach this mission; the most common ones will include a sturdy, heavy-duty C stand with a sandbag for stability and a combo of a tripod and an arm like Manfrotto 131DB, which can also be stabilized with sandbags if needed.
-For a full list of professional photo equipment that we use, please see the paragraph below.
+For a full list of equipment, see Tip 3.

 2. Lighting & Color Accuracy